pivotal/docs-tap/scst-policy/configuring.hbs.md

 Images that are unsigned in a namespace with validation enabled can be admitted with an authority with static action `pass`.

-A scenario where this is desirable would be configuring a policy with `static.action` `pass` for `tap-packages` images while another policy is configured to validate signed images produced by Tanzu Build Service.
-This will allow images from `tap-packages`, which are currently unsigned and required by the platform, while validating signed built images.
+A scenario where this is desirable would be configuring a policy with `static.action` `pass` for `tap-packages` images.
+Another policy is then configured to validate signed images produced by Tanzu Build Service.
+This will allow images from `tap-packages`, which are currently unsigned and required by the platform, to be admitted while still validating signed built images from Tanzu Build Service.

 If `Warning` messages are desirable for admitted images where validation failed, it is possible to configure a policy with `warn` mode and valid authorities.
 For information on ClusterImagePolicy modes, see the [Mode](#cip-mode) documentation.